Whatsapp Icon

 What are the symptoms of Kaposi Sarcoma?

-Symptoms include red or purple patches on the skin or mucous membranes, swelling around the tumors, and the patches may become painful, especially if they affect internal organs.
+Symptoms include red or purple patches on the skin or mucous membranes, and swelling around the tumors, and the patches may become painful, especially if they affect internal organs.
 If KS affects the digestive tract, symptoms can include gastrointestinal bleeding or blockages.
 Lung involvement can lead to breathing difficulties.

 How is Kaposi Sarcoma diagnosed?